 When does a rule go into effect?

 The effective date of a rule is determined by two different factors:

 1) When the rule leaves JCARR jurisdiction; and

-2) When the agency files the rule in final form with JCARR, Legislative Services Commission and Secretary Of State.
-The agency assigns an effective date which cannot be less than 10 days from the date of the final filing; however, an agency may assign an effective date that is more than 10 days from the date of final filing if it chooses to do so.
+2) When the agency files the rule in final form with JCARR, the Legislative Service Commission, and the Secretary of State.
+The agency assigns an effective date which cannot be less than 10 days from the date of the final filing; however, an agency may choose to assign an effective date that is more than 10 days from the date of the final filing.

 Who is on the JCARR committee?